 The series will feature workshops led by medical professionals on nutrition, injury prevention, mental health and other topics, as well as breath, meditation, and movement classes led by artists from a mind-body perspective.
-All events in the series are FREE and open to all dance artists.
-Registration is required to receive Zoom invite information.

 ‘Moving from/through/to Love’ is an introduction to Lizzy’s creative practice, and draws upon feminist literatures and restorative movement.
 All are welcome to join for a relaxing, self-affirming and meditative flow, which is guided verbally through language, imagery and improvisational prompts that centre on moving from, through and to places of love within the body and in real-world actions.
 Classes are intended for those 14+ in all levels and backgrounds.